-This article was inspired by reading Fredwin On Evolution, as wisely suggested by reader Bob Ludwick.
+This article, which originally appeared 20 May 2010, was inspired by reading Fredwin On Evolution, as wisely suggested by reader Bob Ludwick.
 At the bottom of Fred’s piece, there appears a rough calculation, which I expand here.

 How long would it take a monkey typing randomly to reproduce the completes works of William (great name, incidentally) Shakespeare?

 Once we know that, we can answer how long it would take a barrelful.
 If that is, we knew how many monkeys would fit in a standard barrel.
 In experiments conducted by your author, I can tell you the answer is eleven, but you have to press hard.